LeopoldTal/if-challenges/colour-z/README.md

 The challenge is to use different colors for the text depending on which room you're in.

 This version targets the Z-machine.
-TODO: Glulx version.
+As far as I know, there is no (widely-supported) Glulx equivalent.